nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

    1. Other incorrect delete commands to try: `edit`, `edit x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

+### Finding all completed delivery tasks in the list

+   1.Prerequisites: TimeforWheels sample data is loaded in the app.
+List all delivery task using the `list` command.

+   1.Test case: `completed` <br>
+      Expected : Delivery tasks with name "Alex Yeoh","Charlotte Oliveiro","Irfan Ibrahim" should be shown.

+### Finding all uncompleted delivery tasks in the list

+1.Prerequisites: TimeforWheels sample data is loaded in the app.
+List all delivery task using the `list` command.

+1.Test case: `uncompleted` <br>
+Expected : Delivery tasks with name "Bernice Yu","David Li","Roy Balakrishnan" should be shown.